 Overview Of FreeBSD

 Today we are going to discuss the term FreeBSD.
 So what is FreeBSD?
-Basically, let us understand it from a very basic.
-If we try to go in-depth and try to split the term “FreeBSD”, it is split into two terms: FREE, and the other is BSD.
-Let us understand each term first and then try to correlate it with the term “FreeBSD”.
+Let us understand it from a very basic.
+If we try to go in-depth and try to split the term “FreeBSD,” it is divided into two terms: FREE and the other is BSD.
+Let us understand each term first and then try correlating it with the word “FreeBSD.”

 Understanding FreeBSD

 FreeBSD was initially released back in 1993.
-However, in 2005 it was FreeBSD, one of the most popular or famous open-source operating systems in the BSD category.
-FreeBSD was capturing more than 75% of systems that have installed BSD systems.
+However, in 2005 it was FreeBSD, one of the most popular and famous open-source operating systems in the BSD category.
+FreeBSD was capturing more than 75% of BSD systems installed.

-FreeBSD has very close similarities with Linux.
-However, FreeBSD is having two major differences in terms of licensing and scope.
+It has very close similarities with Linux.
+However, FreeBSD has two significant differences in terms of licensing and scope.

-Let us have a look at how FreeBSD is different from a typical Linux operating system.
+Let us look at how FreeBSD differs from a typical Linux operating system.
 Let us first understand it in terms of scope.
-FreeBSD typically maintains a complete system.
-Here a complete system means the project delivers a kernel, device drivers, and documentation, whereas Linux is only delivering drivers and a kernel.
-Linux generally relies on third-parties for mandatory system software.
+It typically maintains a complete system.
+Here an entire system means the project delivers a kernel, device drivers, and documentation, whereas Linux only has drivers and a kernel.
+Linux generally relies on third parties for mandatory system software.

-If we discuss licensing, then FreeBSD is monitored under a permissive BSD license, whereas Linux is monitored under copyleft GPL.
+If we discuss licensing, FreeBSD is monitored under a permissive BSD license, whereas Linux is monitored under Copyleft GPL.

-If you go in deep, then it is worth knowing that all FreeBSD project includes a security purpose that monitors all software under base distribution.
-Also, it is worth knowing that in this, a large number of additional third-party applications could be installed by compiling source code or using FreeBSD Ports or using a package management system.
+If you go in deep, it is worth knowing that all FreeBSD projects include a security purpose that monitors all software under base distribution.
+Also, it is worth knowing that many additional third-party applications could be installed by compiling source code, using FreeBSD Ports, or using a package management system.

-Now, moving to our next topic, which is the use of FreeBSD, any utility or software that is developed or distributed has its major use.
-Let dive deep into this and look few of its major uses.
+Now, moving to our next topic, which is FreeBSD, any utility or software developed or distributed has its major use.
+Let’s dive deep into this and look few of its major uses.

 What is the use of FreeBSD?

-The first and biggest advantage of FreeBSD is that it could be used as a general-purpose operating system.
-As of now, we know that it could be used as an operating system hence could be used for various reasons.
+FreeBSD’s first and most significant advantage is that it could be used as a general-purpose operating system.
+As of now, we know that it could be used as an operating system and hence could be used for various reasons.
 Let us look at each one by one.

-1. As a Server – A FreeBSD generally contains lots of significant bunch of software’s which are related to servers in the base system and the ports collection.
-This availability of many significant software allows us to easily configure FreeBSD easily and use it as a web server, Firewall, FTP server, DNS server, mail server, or router.
+1. As a Server – A FreeBSD generally contains significant software related to servers in the base system and the port collection.
+This significant software availability allows us to configure FreeBSD easily and use it as a web server, Firewall, FTP server, DNS server, mail server, or router.

 3. In Networking – TCP/IP stack of FreeBSD greatly contributes to the widespread of these protocols.
-It supports a wide range of networks like IPSec, SCTP, IPv6, whereas wireless networking over others.
+It supports a wide range of networks like IPSec, SCTP, and IPv6, whereas wireless networking over others.
 Even FreeBSD supports legacy protocols such as IPX and AppleTalk.
-Also, as of now, FreeBSD supports CARP, which stands for Common Address Redundancy Protocol.
+Also, as of now, it supports CARP, which stands for Common Address Redundancy Protocol.
 Common Address Redundancy Protocol was imported from OpenBSD.
 CARP helps us to allow multiple nodes to share a common set of IP addresses.
-The basic advantage of this is that if one node crashes, then other’s are there to serve the request.
+The basic advantage is that if one node crashes, then others are there to serve the request.

 Moving to our next advantage of FreeBSD is its important facility related to storage.
-It generally releases soft updates which could protect the consistency of a UFS filesystem.
+It generally releases soft updates that could protect a UFS filesystem’s consistency.
 Here UFS stands for Unix File System.
-This maintenance of the UFS filesystem help us in case the system crashes; filesystem snapshot allows the creation of a file instantly during other useful processes; these snapshots allow us to take a reliable backup of a live filesystem.
-A modular framework named as GEOM provides RAID of levels 0, 1, and 3 currently, caching, concatenation, full disk encryption and access to network-backed storage.
-GEOM also allows building complex storage solutions chaining with these mechanisms.
+This maintenance of the UFS filesystem helps us in case the system crashes; filesystem snapshot allows the creation of a file instantly during other useful processes; these snapshots will enable us to take a reliable backup of a live filesystem.
+A modular framework named GEOM currently provides RAID of levels 0, 1, and 3, caching, concatenation, full disk encryption, and access to network-backed storage.
+GEOM also allows the building of complex storage solutions chaining with these mechanisms.

 The next big advantage is Portability.
 Let us have a look at it.